 The Gators’ first appearance in the 2018 college football rankings didn’t last very long.

 On a night in which Florida inducted Tim Tebow into the Ring of Honor and held a celebration for its 2008 national championship team, the Gators used just enough offense, five sacks of Joe Burrow and a game sealing pick six from Brad Stewart to knock off #5 LSU, 27-19 in the Swamp.
-In doing so, the Gators notched their first win over a top five opponent since blasting #3 Mississippi 38-10 in 2015, and launched themselves back into the discussion for not only the SEC East race but an at-large berth in a New Year’s Six bowl as well.
+In doing so, the Gators notched their first win over a top five opponent since blasting #3 Mississippi 38-10 in 2015, and launched themselves back into the discussion for not only the SEC East race but the College Football Playoff, too.

 Maybe most impressive was that they did it after digging themselves an immediate hole.